-What is Atopic Dermatitis
+What is Eczema or Atopic Dermatitis

 Atopic dermatitis, also known as eczema, is a non-contagious inflammatory skin condition.
 It is a chronic disease characterized by dry, itchy skin that can weep clear fluid when scratched.
 People with eczema also may be particularly susceptible to bacterial, viral, and fungal skin infections.